 Life-Long Learners and Critical Thinkers

-Prescott College’s On-Campus Bachelors program is a four-year liberal arts program preparing students to be life-long learners and critical thinkers in a broad, interwoven range of models of inquiry: literary, scientific, artistic, social, spiritual, and physical.
+Prescott College’s Resident Undergraduate Degree is a four-year liberal arts program preparing students to be life-long learners and critical thinkers in a broad, interwoven range of models of inquiry: literary, scientific, artistic, social, spiritual, and physical.
 The program emphasizes the interdisciplinary connections rather than the distinctions between these ways of understanding the world.

 Active, Collaborative, and Experiential Learning